monkiravn/brainMRIsegmentation/README.md

 ## 4. Result

-- The training process in Kaggle with 150 epochs,results are decribed below:
+- The training process on Kaggle with 150 epochs,results are decribed below:

 ![loss](data/img/lossresult.png)